Servideska/HPC/doc.zih.tu-dresden.de/docs/contrib/content_guide_lines.md

 ### Long Options

-We use long over short parameter names where possible to ease understanding.
+The general guide line is to provide long over short parameter names where possible to ease understanding.
+This holds especially for Slurm options, but also for other commands, e.g., use the `module` command over the short front-end `ml`.

-!!! example
+??? example

-    `srun --nodes=2 --ntasks-per-node=4 ...` is preferred over `srun -N 2 -n 4 ...`
+    `srun --nodes=2 --ntasks-per-node=4 [...]`

+    is preferred over

+    `srun -N 2 -n 4 [...]`
-Use `module` over the short front-end `ml` in documentation and examples.

 ### Prompts